Is your pup ready to get stuck into the 'muddy marvelous' fun? Autumn adventures await... Enrol today!

 Kennels

-Sadly, many people are unaware of these priorities or don’t do enough research.
-The animal charity PDSA (People’s Dispensary for Sick Animals) issues its annual PAW Report highlighting that badly behaved and overweight pets are fuelling a pet welfare crisis in Britain.
-Here are some of their findings:
+Sadly, many people are unaware of priorities needed for dogs and don’t do enough research.
+The animal charity PDSA (People’s Dispensary for Sick Animals) issues its annual PAW Report each year.
+Here are some of the findings from their 2024 report:

 Awards